melisaozdoyuran2001/melisaozdoyuran2001/README.md

 ### Hi there 👋

+I’m Melisa,
+ 💻 a creative and driven software engineer passionate about crafting innovative, user-focused solutions 🎓  soon-to-be graduate from Northwestern University, with a Bachelor of Science in Computer Science and a minor in Economics 📫 How to reach me: melisaozdoyuran@gmail.com

 <!--
 **melisaozdoyuran2001/melisaozdoyuran2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.